 For the European Network ED50 during the fifties the triangular nets of twenty Western European states have been precisely assembled.
 It no longer has much significance today, but is still used for some cross-border tasks, such as civil defenses, aviation and maritime traffic and radio communications.

-Who ones have been in the army knows the UTM Military Grid Reference System, which is also called UTMRef.
+Former militaries are familiar with the UTM Military Grid Reference System, which is also called UTMRef.
 UTMRef is a geographic reporting system organized in grid squares based on the UTM Coordinate System in the ED50 Reference System.
 A coordinate is represented by a combination of letters and numbers resulting from squares of refining side lengths.
 This makes it easy to read positions from maps and formulate them as compact geographic information.

 Fig. 7: GPS Satellites The World Geodetic System (WGS) is a standard for use in cartography, geodesy, and satellite navigation including GPS.
 The WGS84 is based on the Earth Gravitational Model.
 After precise surveying with satellite technology, this worldwide reference system was first made available in 1984.

 Thanks to the growing popularity and wide use of the American satellite-based Navstar GPS (Global Positioning System), internationally and of course within the Federal Republic of Germany, there is increased acceptance of the worldwide WGS84 (World Geodetic System), introduced in 1984.
 It became even more important after the intentional degradation of the GPS signal was lifted in Mai 2000.